neondatabase/website/content/docs/guides/branch-restore.md

 ### Schema Diff

-The Schema Diff tool lets you compare an SQL script of your selected branch's schemas in a side-by-side visualization.
+The Schema Diff tool lets you compare an SQL script of your selected branch's schemas in a side-by-side view.
 See [Schema diff](/docs/guides/schema-diff) for more information.

 ## How to use branch restore